Health and Safety Standards

 - All members of the Saint Mary’s community must maintain physical distance of at least 6 feet whenever possible.

 - All members of the Saint Mary’s community must have a face covering that conceals their nose and mouth at all times when in public spaces including but not limited to, common areas, classrooms, laboratories, performance spaces, the library, and when in someone’s office.
 All members of the campus community should have a face covering on hand at all times, even when outside.
 The face covering shall be worn outdoors when it is not possible to maintain a 6 foot distance from others.
+The CDC provides guidance on how to select a mask.

 - When in a private office space, members of the Saint Mary’s Community may remove their face covering; however, the face covering must be on hand to be worn if another person enters the private office.